TimothyYe/vim-tips/README.md

 :BundleInstall
 ```
 ##Usage
-In Vim, use ":VimTips" to get and show one random vim tip:
+In Vim, use command ":VimTips" to get and show one random vim tip:

 ![](screenshots/vim-plugin.png)